The 30 Best Museums In Holland (Suggested By Locals)

 Address: Museumeiland 1, 9711 ME Groningen

-The building of the Groninger museum itself is already a work of art.
-The museum’s post-modern architecture stands in stark contrast with the classical neo-gothic and neo-renaissance architecture of the train station next to it.
+The building of the Groninger Museum itself is already a work of art.
+The museum’s post-modern architecture starkly contrasts the classical neo-gothic and neo-renaissance architecture of the train station next to it.

-The museum lies in the middle of a canal surrounding the wonderful and vibrant historical center of Groningen.
-This architecture is an excellent example of how development and progression have not stopped in Groningen.
+The museum lies in the middle of a canal surrounding Groningen’s wonderful and vibrant historical center.
+This architecture is an excellent example of how Groningen’s development and progression have not stopped.

 You can find more information about this museum or purchase tickets online here.